julsraemy/linked-art-modelling/README.md

 This repository contains some Linked Art models or templates for my own purposes, especially those that I would like to publish in the context of my PhD Thesis (_Linked Open Usable Data in the Humanities: Perspectives on Semantics and Interoperability_), most probably at `https://data.julsraemy.ch/` (TBD).

+Below is the high-level overview of the data model

 ![](https://raw.githubusercontent.com/julsraemy/linked-art-modelling/main/phd-datamodel-overview.svg)

 The following top-level [Linked Art API entities](https://linked.art/api/1.0/endpoint/) - with _examples_ - have been serialised in JSON-LD (and some models are also represented as graphs in SVG):